-Aptitude and prior attainment: it is important to choose a course that is within the ability of the pupil.
-Suggested entry requirements for each of the subjects: HL subjects (I)GCSE B or above or the equivalent SL subjects (I)GCSE C or above

-Interest - ISCO (Morrisby) tests, which are taken by all pupils in Year 11 at Haileybury that any necessary entry requirements are met.

-Astana, give an objective assessment of pupils' interests and abilities regarding careers.
+- Aptitude and prior attainment: it is important to choose a course that is within the ability of the pupil.
+Suggested entry requirements for each of the subjects: HL subjects - GCSE B or above or the equivalent SL subjects - GCSE C or above. - ISCO (Morrisby) tests, which are taken by all pupils in Year 11 at Haileybury Astana, give an objective assessment of pupils' interests and abilities regarding careers.

 Career and university entry requirements.
 Someone wishing to read medicine would almost certainly need to study Biology and Chemistry at HL, for example.

 Equally, different university systems have unique requirements.
 The university counsellors will be happy to advise.
-While Haileybury Astana is happy to give advice, it is the pupils' responsibility to ensure
+While Haileybury Astana is happy to give advice, it is the pupils' responsibility to ensure that any necessary entry requirements are met.